What To Eat Before Anal Sex, According To A Sex Educator

 Again, it may take patience and practice to figure all this out.
 But it will be time well spent.
 Otherwise, you may risk injuring yourself or getting unnecessarily frustrated.

-Butt play is not a race or a competition.
-And there will be times when it is simply not possible or comfortable.
+Butt play is not a race or a competition, and there will be times when it is simply not possible or comfortable.
 When this happens, do not blame yourself or your partner.
 Merely chalk it up to how it can be a hit-or-miss sexual activity.

 2. Aftercare